- Publication 551 - Introductory Material

 A bargain purchase is a purchase of an item for less than its FMV.
 If, as compensation for services, you purchase goods or other property at less than FMV, include the difference between the purchase price and the property's FMV in your income.
 Your basis in the property is its FMV (your purchase price plus the amount you include in income).

-If the difference between your purchase price and the FMV represents a qualified employee discount, do not include the difference in income.
+If the difference between your purchase price and the FMV represents a qualified employee discount, don't include the difference in income.
 However, your basis in the property is still its FMV.
 See Employee Discounts in Pub.
 15-B.

 If you receive property for your services and the property is subject to certain restrictions, your basis in the property is its FMV when it becomes substantially vested unless you make the election discussed later.
 Property becomes substantially vested when your rights in the property or the rights of any person to whom you transfer the property are not subject to a substantial risk of forfeiture.